65 Degrees Fahrenheit in Centigrade: A complete walkthrough

 Q1: Why are there different temperature scales?

 A1: Different temperature scales arose historically from different approaches to defining temperature, with differing reference points and scales.
-Fahrenheit was based on a mixture of ice, water, and ammonium chloride as its zero point, while Celsius uses the freezing and boiling points of water.
+And fahrenheit was based on a mixture of ice, water, and ammonium chloride as its zero point, while Celsius uses the freezing and boiling points of water.
 The Kelvin scale is based on absolute zero.

 Q2: Which temperature scale is more accurate?